-Since we first heard about the EYFS reforms, we’ve been working with our network of Early Years experts to collate a wealth of useful resources to help you get ready for September 2021.
+We’ve been working with our Early Years Network to bring to you some brand new updates and a wealth of useful resources to help you get ready for September 2021.

 The changes to the EYFS statutory framework are being made to:

 Once you have read the new EYFS Statutory Framework, you will find that not much has changed except for the need to include oral health alongside the requirement to “promote the good health of children” and, of course, the slim-lined Early Learning Goals.
 But ultimately it is still a framework and it’s still statutory focusing on safeguarding, welfare and partnership with parents.

 The main focus, and the part most people are worried about is the teaching and learning requirements, the seven areas of learning and development and the Early Learning Goals.